The Best Inland Marine Insurance Companies for 2026

 The exact rate your business will pay for inland marine insurance depends on a number of factors, including the amount and type of property to be insured and the industry in which you operate.
 Costs can also vary based on how the policy is written with regard to the property valuation method and covered risks.
 These factors are all explained in more detail below.

-• Amount of property to be insured – The factor that will affect premiums for inland marine insurance the most is how much property you need covered.
-You can obtain inexpensive policies with policy limits as low as a few thousand dollars, and for some small businesses, that may be sufficient.
-But if you own or transport greater amounts of property, you will pay more as your coverage limits increase.
+• Amount and volume of property to be insured – The factors that will affect premiums for inland marine insurance the most are the amount of property you need covered and your total shipping volume.
+You can obtain inexpensive policies with policy limits as low as a few thousand dollars, which may be sufficient for some small businesses.
+However, if you transport high volumes of goods, your premiums may be calculated based on your annual gross receipts or the frequency of your shipments, meaning you will pay more as both your coverage limits and total business exposure increase.

 • Business industry – Property in some particular industries may be more expensive to insure than property in others, for a couple reasons.
 One reason relates to the point above about the type of property being covered: your coverage needs will look different depending on the type of property you deal with, and insurers will adjust their pricing accordingly.
 Another is the different risk exposure faced in different industries.
 For instance, a motor carrier may present higher risks of loss under an inland marine policy—and accordingly pay more—because they are constantly moving property.